8nhuman8/nebular-automata/README.md

                         The program will work until a colony is filled with a certain percentage.
   -fi, --fade-in        The original color is white.
 The color of each new
                         generation will fade into the specified color.
+Do not use this argument if multicolor mode is enabled!
   -s, --save            The generated image will be saved in the root if no
                         path is specified.
   -p PATH, --path PATH  The path by which the generated image will be saved.